 (906) 475-9312 (fax)

 Confidential or anonymous testing is available.
 This is provided by certified HIV test counselors.
-The cost is $35.
+Testing is free.

 For more information on HIV/AIDS education please visit:

 Some of the social norms that define male and female roles encourage harmful behaviors, especially in the areas of sexual relations.
 Working with men, women, and young people to change some of their attitudes and behaviors has enormous potential to change the course of the HIV epidemic.